Bae-ChangHyun/llm-structured-output-benchmarks/README.md

    - `labels`: List of labels associated with the text
    - See `data/ner.pkl` for an example.
 2. Add the path to the new pickle file in the `./config.yaml` file under the `source_data_pickle_path` key for all the frameworks you want to test.
-3. Run the benchmark using `python -m main run-benchmark` to test the new data on all the frameworks!
-4. Generate the results using `python -m main generate-results`

 ## 🏗️ Adding a new framework